 5. Dispensation: If your partner isn’t Catholic, you will need to apply for a ‘Dispensation’ from the local Bishop.
 Contact your local parish priest for more information.

-6. Pre-Marriage Course: Most Catholic churches will request that you attend a pre-marriage course (for example through Accord) and obtain a certificate of completion.
+6. Pre-Marriage Course: Most Catholic churches will request that you attend a pre-marriage course (for example through Accord or Avalon) and obtain a certificate of completion.
 Check with your priest for exact requirements.